 Existing Conditions

-This street was transformed during the COVID-19 pandemic with "double-loaded" sidewalks that supported the growth of a restaurant and retail corridor.
-With the cafés, the sidewalk became a kind of pedestrian-friendly "tunnel" where people walked between storefronts and lively outdoor seating areas, protected from the chaos of busy traffic by the activations on the street and curb side.
-This change transformed the area into a safe and lively streetscape from Court Street to Brooklyn Bridge Park.
+This street was transformed during the COVID-19 pandemic with "double-loaded" sidewalks that allowed the growth of a prominent restaurant and retail corridor.
+With the cafés, the sidewalk became a pedestrian-friendly "tunnel" where people walked between storefronts and lively outdoor seating areas, protected from the chaos of busy traffic by the activations on the street and curb side.

 In November 2024, we went back to the car-centric streets we had before – a great shame!
-New city regulations allow outdoor dining in the parking lane only seasonally, and most roof covers, except for umbrellas, have been banned, along with various other appealing features.
-The businesses along the street have become significantly less attractive – a hit to the previously thriving foot traffic and public life that outdoor dining had made possible at its peak.
+The businesses along the street have become significantly less attractive – a big loss to the previously thriving foot traffic and public life that outdoor dining had made possible at its peak.

 We need to bring street dining back and make it permanent.
 A double-loaded sidewalk is one where there are activations such as seating, kiosks, sheds, and displays of goods on both sides of the pedestrian walkway.
 This enhances the space's attractiveness, safety, and prosperity.
 Double-loading a sidewalk transforms it from a mere connection between point A and B to a destination in and of itself.